 Eye problems in cats are fairly common and can be caused by a number of different issues.
-Below, our Tucson vets share 3 conditions that could affect your cat's eyes.
+Below, you'll learn about three conditions that could affect your cat's eyes.

 Conditions That Can Affect Your Cat's Eyes